Five people in military uniforms lying on grass in a circle, with their heads close together.

 Support our mission by contributing a donation.

-Through our partners, we provide a "home away from home" for thousands of Lone Soldiers each year—whether new immigrants (olim chadashim), religious (ultra-Orthodox), or at-risk youth.
-We raise funds to meet their essential needs, including housing, community and mental health support, before, during and after their service in the Israel Defense Force (IDF).
+We raise funds to meet Lone Soldiers’ essential needs, including housing, community care, and mental health support, before, during and after their service in the Israel Defense Force (IDF)

 Soldiers celebrating by throwing hats in the air at a military event, featuring an obelisk and a crowd of onlookers.